flfwzgl/photos/README.md

 ```
 /**
  * This key may be an image key or other mapping rules,
- * when switching to one image, before loading the image,
+ * when switching to an image, before loading the image,
  * its corresponding key will be passed to the inteceptor,
  * the inteceptor may return an image url directly or return a Promise instance
- * which get image url asynchrously and resolve it.
+ * which get the image url asynchrously and resolve it.
  */
 const keyList = [
   '190jmknfdsa',